TikhonJelvis/website/articles/adts.md

 Type variables that are never used in the type itself are called **phantom types**.
 The idea is simple, but why do we care?
 A type variable never used seems useless.
 Happily, they do have a use: we can use phantom types to give additional custom tags to our types.

 These tags can be used to express and enforce additional invariants, beyond what the type system normally supports.
-One such example is a "taint" bit strings which keeps track of unsanitized inputs: when you read a string in, it's tagged as "unsanitized"; a sanitization function (one that might escape SQL, for example) then tags it as sanitized.
+One such example is a "taint" bit on strings which keeps track of unsanitized inputs: when you read a string in, it's tagged as "unsanitized"; a sanitization function (one that might escape SQL, for example) then tags it as "sanitized".
 All the database functions check this tag to make sure you don't have hidden SQL-injection vulnerabilities.

 First, we need to create a wrapper type for string.
 Note how it takes a type variable but never uses it: